 A Timeline of Cardiff Castle’s Residents

 First came the Romans in 55 AD who set up camp where the River Taff neared the Bristol Channel.
 They built extensive forts and stayed until the early 5th century.
 Next, the Normans moved in and began fortifying the castle grounds by building the Keep.

-A dark spell at Cardiff Castle
+A Dark Spell at Cardiff Castle

 This blatant murder strengthed the resolve of local Lords and led to a baronial revolt in 1321 against the Despensers’ and King Edward II.

-By 1416, Cardiff Castle was still a stone version of the Norman Keep with battlements and interior walls surrounding it.
-After the disappearance of Owain Glyndwr in around 1415 the new occupiers of Cardiff Castle, the Beauchamps, decided to begin building a more comfortable residence in the style of Rose Tower in Windsor Castle.
+By 1416, Cardiff Castle was still a stone version of the Norman Keep, with battlements and interior walls surrounding it.
+After the disappearance of Owain Glyndwr in around 1415, the new occupiers of Cardiff Castle, the Beauchamps, decided to begin building a more comfortable residence in the style of Rose Tower in Windsor Castle.

 The King of the Castle

 In around 1480 Cardiff Castle became home to the future King of England Richard III.
-The Duke of Gloucester was made first Lord of Cardiff after marrying Ann Neville, daughter of Richard Wawrick who became known as “Wawrcik the King Maker”.
+The Duke of Gloucester was made first Lord of Cardiff after marrying Ann Neville, daughter of Richard Wawrick who later became known as “Wawrick the King Maker”.

 A public vote was cast and in 1483 Richard, Duke of Gloucester, became King of England.
 The arrival of the Tudors at Cardiff Castle came after Richard III was defeated in battle.
-Cardiff Castle and the estates that came with it had been absorbed by the crown and were therefore not passed onto the Neville family heir but instead granted to Jasper Tudor, the King Cousin in 1486.
+Cardiff Castle and the estates that came with it had been absorbed by the crown and were therefore not passed onto the Neville family heir but instead granted to Jasper Tudor, the King’s Cousin, in 1486.

 Passing through the hands of various heirs the dilapidated Cardiff Castle finally became Bute property in 1776, when the 1st Marquess of Bute took ownership.